 An independent evaluation of the implementation of the The Paris Declaration has been undertaken.
 The evaluation looks at how the principles of aid effectiveness have been put into practice by international development partners and what results this is having in developing countries.
-The outcomes of this important international joint evaluation include a synthesis report, 21 country evaluations, 7 donor studies and several thematic reviews (see below).
 The evaluation was managed by an independent reference group that includes country partners and was a key input to the Busan High Level Forum.

 How has the Paris Declaration impacted people in developing countries?